Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

 !!! tip
     Have a look at this graph to quickly set up **_both_** Xray and Jira authentication.
-    Note that Xray server does **_not_** require dedicated credentials in addition to the Jira credentials.
+    Note that Xray server does **_not_** require dedicated credentials in addition to the Jira credentials, effectively setting up both at the same time.
     ```mermaid
     graph TD
         A{Xray<br/>instance};